Amos Chapter 6 Summary

 Discussion Questions for Amos, Chapter 6

-3. What kinds of social injustice can you identify in this chapter?
+- What kinds of social injustices can you identify in this chapter?
 Are we called to rectify every area of social injustice?
 How can you personally bring justice to your community or society?

-4. What is so devastating about the sin of pride?
-Why does God call out this particular sin amongst the Israelites?
+- What is so devastating about the sin of pride?
+Why does God call out this particular sin among the Israelites?
 In what ways do you have pride in your life?

-5. Why does God tell the Israelites "you dismiss any thought of the evil day" (HCSB) in verse 3?
+- Why does God tell the Israelites, "You dismiss any thought of the evil day" (HCSB) in verse 3?
 What is so bad about overlooking sin and evil?
-In what ways might you overlook sin in your life, or in the world around you?
+In what ways might you overlook sin in your life or in the world around you?

-6. What do you think the dialogue in verses 9-10 mean?
+- What do you think the dialogue in verses 9-10 means?
 What does this picture of destruction teach us about God's judgment?
 How do you view God in light of passages like this?

-9. Why does God specifically call out the "notable people" (HCSB) of Israel?
+- Why does God specifically call out the "notable people" (HCSB) of Israel?
 Do those in leadership bear more responsibility for a society's decay?
-What does this teach you about praying for, and interacting with, leadership in your life?
+What does this teach you about praying for and interacting with leadership in your life?

-10. What is the significance of the phrase "first of the nations" (HCSB) in verse 1?
+- What is the significance of the phrase "first of the nations" (HCSB) in verse 1?
 What nation is that?
 How does this demonstrate God's relationship with Israel?
-How would it impact you for someone of a special relationship to have sinned against you, the way that Israel sinned against God?
+How would it impact you if someone with a special relationship to you had sinned against you, the way that Israel sinned against God?

 Key Words/Phrase